Helpful Hints & FAQs

 If your email address registered with Lloydshare needs to be changed for any reason, you may attempt to email us from an unregistered address.
 We are unable to communicate with you by email until a new email address is correctly registered.
-To do this, please mail us a letter to confirm the new email address and include for security proof of identity and address.
+To do this, please mail us a letter to confirm the new email address and include for security certified proof of identity and address.
 We will email an acknowledgment to your new email address to confirm we have updated our records.

 You should always explain why these changes are being made.
 There may be other security measures to satisfy.
 Once the change is registered, we will only deal with that email address for you.
-Clients cannot have multiple individual email addresses registered, but more than one client can have the same email address registered with us
+Clients cannot have multiple individual email addresses registered, but more than one client can have the same email address registered with us.

 Lloydshare offers a Beneficiary facility.
 How does that work?

 Acceptance of Lloydshare’s Terms & Conditions is required; it is essential to understand the obligations that fall on you if you enter into a beneficiary contract with Lloydshare.
 In the event you apply to activate a beneficiary status, full details will be supplied.
-Failing to adhere strictly to the Terms & Conditions may jeopardize a successful final claim.

 What if a Plan-holder dies, and there is a surviving joint Plan-holder?

 In the event of the death of a joint Plan-holder, all rights pass to the surviving Plan-holder.
 A surviving Plan-holder may opt to change the nominated beneficiary at any time during the lifetime of the Plan.
 A beneficiary cannot activate beneficiary rights to a Lloydshare Plan while any Plan-holders are still alive.
 When the death certificate is received by Lloydshare, we issue a confirmatory email and leaflet explaining how the change impacts the Lloydshare Plan.
 A surviving Plan-Holder may need to register a new email address to communicate with us.